 Back porch scene summer afternoon

-The best back porches change with the seasons.
+The best back porch patio ideas change with the seasons.
 Summer gets bright colors, tropical plants, and lightweight fabrics.
 Autumn gets warm tones, pumpkins, and cozy blankets.
 Winter gets evergreen garlands and lanterns.
 Seasonal styling keeps your porch feeling fresh and gives you a reason to spend time out there year-round.

 You do not need to buy new furniture every season.
 Keep your core pieces — sofa, chairs, rug — neutral and change out the accessories.
 New cushion covers, a seasonal plant or two, and a few decorative accents are all it takes to completely refresh the look.
 Start with summer.
 Add two or three of the ideas from this list.
 Then build from there one season at a time.